 What's in Your Credit Card Agreement

-Whether you know it or not, you're agreeing to the terms in your credit card agreement when you use your credit card.
+You may not realize it, but you're automatically agreeing to the terms in your credit card agreement when you accept the credit card.
 What the credit card issuer says, goes.
 There's not much room for negotiation.
 The credit card issuer can change the credit card terms at any time, with advance notice.
 Continuing to use your credit card means that you agree to the changes in the terms.

 What's in a Credit Card Agreement

 Credit card agreements aren't the easiest to read.
 A 2018 study from Science Direct found that the average credit card agreement is written on an an 8th to 9th grade level, higher than the average American reading level.
 More complicated credit card agreements were associated with higher finance charges.

 Even though credit card agreements can be lengthy and complex, you need to know what you're agreeing to when you use using your credit card.
 After all, it's a legally binding agreement.